Eating Mangoes During Pregnancy – Is It Safe?

 When you find out that you are pregnant, you realise that you need to make certain changes in your lifestyle.
 Yes, you cannot eat anything or everything as you did before.
 Your body will go through a lot of changes during pregnancy.
 During the nine crucial months of pregnancy, you will receive a lot of well-meaning advice from friends and relatives about the type of food you should eat during pregnancy, and it can leave you all confused.
 If you love eating fruits, especially, mangoes, you might wonder whether you can eat it or not during pregnancy.
 The same will happen with other food items too.
 But today we will be talking about one fruit – mangoes!
-Read this article to find out whether you can eat mangoes during pregnancy or not!
+Read this article to find out the relation between mango and pregnancy.

 Is It Safe to Eat Mangoes During Pregnancy?

 You may wonder if mango is good for pregnancy.
 Eating ripe mangoes in pregnancy has its own advantages, provided the portions you eat are monitored properly so that you don’t eat much.
 Being rich in Vitamins A, B6 and C, mangoes provide the essential nutrients that a woman needs during pregnancy.
 Mangoes are also rich in folic acid, potassium, and iron.

-It is believed that eating mangoes during pregnancy can increase heat in the body, otherwise known as ‘thermogenesis’.
+It is believed that eating mango in pregnancy can increase heat in the body, otherwise known as ‘thermogenesis’.
 But that may not be true!
 Spicy foods, ginger, chillies, and strong herbal products need energy to digest and process, and are responsible for increasing body heat.
 There is, however, no proof that eating mangoes increase heat or cause harm to the baby.

 Mangoes are a great source of energy and antioxidants which are essential during the trying period of pregnancy.
 However, while buying mangoes, make sure you don’t pick out the ones that are chemically ripened.
 And like with any other fruit or vegetable, you should eat mangoes when they are in the season.
 However, it is suggested that you consult with your doctor before including mangoes in your diet.

 Nutritional Value of Mangoes